Energy tariffs explained: How to check when your tariff is ending

 Your supplier will get in touch to let you know that your switching window is open and will usually offer you a new deal.
 If you find a contract with better rates during this window, you can sign up straight away (it sometimes pays to lock your rates in early to avoid future price rises) but the switch won't happen until your current deal ends.

-If you don't sign up for a new deal and your current one expires, you'll be put onto your supplier's more expensive out of contract rates.
+If you don't sign up for a new deal and your current one expires, you'll be put onto your supplier's more expensive out-of-contract rates.

 If you don’t want to wait for your supplier to contact you, there are several easy ways to check when your tariff is ending yourself: